HOW TO PLAY TEXAS HOLD’EM LIKE A BOSS

 Players often do not show losing hands.
 You are entitled, however, to see any cards that were active at the showdown even if they were not shown.
 Click on “Show previous hand” to bring up a new window that shows the results of the last hand and all the active cards.

-Blinds are the forced bets at the start of each game designed to ensure there is plenty of action.
-They are made by the players immediately to the left of the dealer button.
+Blinds are the forced bets at the start of each game designed to ensure there’s plenty of action.
+Blinds are made by the players immediately to the left of the dealer button.
 The first player posts a ‘small blind’ and the second a ‘big blind’.
 The big blind is usually double the size of the small blind.
 You can see what the blinds are for a table by looking at the blinds column in the lobby.
 A game listed as ‘5/10’ has a small blind of 5 and a big blind of 10.

 ‘Mfearnow’ is in the small blind so has an automatic bet of 5 Gold Coins.
 ‘JoeyDel (who is us for this example) is the big blind and puts out 10 Gold Coins